-'''

-Step 16: Configure the interface that is connected to the ISP router.
+Step 16: Configure the interface that is connected to the single or primary ISP router.

-'''

 interface GigabitEthernet1/0/23

 description ISP-A

 switchport access vlan 16

 switchport host

 no cdp enable

 Step 17: Configure the interfaces that connect to the appliances.